dhtk-unil/dhtk.github.pages/docs/user_guide.md

 ### Modifying configurations

-Configurations can be *set directly* by passing their values as keyword arguments to the dhtk.start() function.
+Configurations can be *set directly* by passing their values as keyword arguments to the `dhtk.start()` function.

-Alternatively, all settings can be *modified* using Python's dot notation to access the configuration object's attributes.
-For example, updating the user name is as simple as configs.user = "new\_user"

-DHTK extensions
+DHTK data sources
 ---------------

 Using the settings, DHTK will determine which SPARQL endpoint to connect and which extension module to load.
-These two functionalities are all handled by the function **dhtk.get\_module()**.

 Currently, DHTK includes the following extensions: